pandemonius024/tyria-by-tas_v.2/content/Tyria, by Emi R. Tas (2nd Ed.)/2. The Powers of Tyria/Qatar Altan.md

 After enjoying freedom from Lex Lutetia, Qatar ventured into the depths of Mor Proxima with ETERNITY, discovering an ancient city of ruin, seemingly in worship of the Light.
 It was there that Qatar found Loid's old adventuring journal, which noted the struggles of his journey, and contained a memento from a woman from Loid's past.
 Qatar would eventually return the journal to Loid, before he entered into the Shattered wasteland to achieve ascension.

 Qatar learned the truth behind his lineage and destiny incredibly quickly before confronting with it.
 After deciding to seek out his father following a venture into [[Axis]] of the Shadowfell, Qatar was informed of the nature of his birth.
 Isko, or Loid, seeing that the fate of Tyria is imbalanced, told Qatar that he was the destined heir to the Light, as Selûne's divine blood had been tainted by mortal flesh.
 Qatar took this in stride, recognizing that his time as a mortal on Tyria was limited.
 He entrusted Isko with his pets, Rayquaza, Rowlett, Tyranitar, Aerodactyl, and (others I'm sure).
-He gave his well-wishes to his tribe, to his adoptive mother, and a lonesome goodbye to his former partner, [[Fatima]].
+He gave his well-wishes to his tribe, to his adoptive mother, and a lonesome goodbye to his partner, [[Fatima]].

 Across the portal which Isko fashioned, Qatar would find the embodiment of Tyria, and prepared to give himself to the Light which she summoned, before [[Tangmazu, the trickster]], interrupted the procession.
 Qatar, with the party that he had traveled with up to that point, defeated Tangmazu, allowing Qatar to ascend to godhood.
 He shared tender goodbyes with the comrades he had fought alongside, before taking his place as heir to the Light.